 Getting Ready to Introduce the Lovey

 After buying your lovey, the first thing you need to do is buy a hundred more!
 Okay, not a hundred, but get at least one backup.
-This is going to be the thing your little one uses to feel comfortable, so you’re going to want extras.
+This will be what your little one uses to feel comfortable, so you’ll want extras.
 Trust me, you don’t want it to be bedtime, and the lovey is still wet in the washing machine because you forgot to switch it to the dryer.
 I am speaking from experience here—cue toddler meltdown.